Purpose and Integrity for Sustainable Success in Turbulent Times

 Use the expected to govern;

-use surprise to fight;
+use surprise in conflicts;

-avoid interference to succeed.
+avoid pressure to succeed.

 How do I know?